 National Institutes of Natural Sciences (NINS) has been selected as one of 20 Universities and 3 Inter-University Research Institutes in the Program for Promoting the Enhancements of Research Universities funded by Monbukagakushou (MEXT), which started from September 2013.
-Research Enhancement Promotion Headquarters and Research Enhancement Strategy Office of this program have been settled at NINS and each 5 Research Institutes, including NIPS, respectively.
-At NIPS, Research Enhancement Strategy Office (manager: vice director of NIPS) has been composed of by 5 units, 1) Research Surveillance and Analysis, 2) Evaluation, 3) Research Animal Management, 4) Promotion of Gender Equality, 5) Promotion of Outreach Activity.
-Projected Professors, Projected Associate and Assistant Professors were assigned to Research Surveillance and Analysis Unit, Evaluation Unit, Research Animal Management Unit and Promotion of Outreach Activity Unit.
+Research Enhancement Promotion Headquarters and Research Enhancement Strategy Office of this program have been settled at NINS and each of 5 Research Institutes, including NIPS, respectively.
+At NIPS, Research Enhancement Strategy Office (manager: vice director of NIPS) has been composed of by 5 units, 1) Research Surveillance and Analysis, 2) Evaluation, 3) Research Animal Management, 4) Promotion of Outreach Activity, 5) International Cooperation, and 6) Promotion of Gender Equality.
+Specially Appointed Professor, Project Associate and Assistant Professors were assigned to Evaluation Unit, Research Animal Management Unit and Promotion of Outreach Activity Unit.
 Each unit promotes its activity to facilitate own research and research collaboration to achieve NIPS mission.